ta05/VarsityTutors/Java/Brett/FileWrite/README.md

 Create a method `public static String grade(int hw1, int hw2, int hw3)`.
 The purpose of this method is to determine the letter grade of a student (Example: A, B, C, etc.)
 - Call `averageMark()`.
 Store this method call inside a `double` type variable.
 - Implement a decision structure (`if`, `else if`, `else` block).
-  - If the average mark is greater than equal to return "A".
+  - If the average mark is greater than or equal to return "A".
-  - If it's greater than equal to 80 and less than 90, return "B".
+  - If it's greater than or equal to 80 and less than 90, return "B".
-  - If it's greater than equal to 70 and less than 80, return "C".
+  - If it's greater than or equal to 70 and less than 80, return "C".
-  - If it's greater than equal to 60 and less than 70, return "D".
+  - If it's greater than or equal to 60 and less than 70, return "D".
   - Otherwise, return "Fail".

 Create a method `public static void writeFile(String filename, String fullname, double average, String grade) throws FileNotFoundException`.
 The purpose of this method is to write all of your results inside a file.